Window System Integration (WSI)

 The VK_KHR_display extension provides the functionality necessary

-to enumerate display devices and create VkSurfaceKHR
+to enumerate display devices and create VkSurfaceKHR objects that

 target displays.